 Sessions House in Thomastown

-A new jewellery and goldsmithing centre of excellence for Thomastown is a step closer with Kilkenny County Council agreeing to lease the town’s former courthouse, known as The Sessions House, to the Design and Crafts Council of Ireland (DCCI).
+When renovation work is complete, the Sessions House will get a new lease of life as home to a new jewellery and goldsmithing centre of excellence.
+Kilkenny County Council has agreed to lease the building to the Design and Crafts Council of Ireland (DCCI).

 Subscribe or register today to discover more from DonegalLive.ie